amar47shah/compassionate-coding/text.md

 bad.
 And I've told you why.
 But why is it often such a bad experience to inherit code?

+We get angry when we deal with legacy code.
+We get angry because we're afraid.

+* Afraid that we won't be able to figure out solutions to problems that SHOULD be easy to solve
+* Afraid that our estimates will come up short, and we'll look lazy or incompetent
+* Afraid that our changes will work fine in development but go horribly wrong in production
+* Afraid that we'll take the blame for the mess we were left in.

+Blame.

+Where does blame come from?
+I think it arises in organizations where responsibility for all aspects of the work is not shared.
+It thrives in hierarchically organized groups with clear boundaries that prevent Person A from feeling like they need to have even a basic understanding of Subject B.

+It runs rampant in the Enterprise.

+We, as software developers saddled with legacy projects, hate this culture of blame, but of course we perpetuate it when we attack our predecessors and...

+But there's a more insidious way we perpetuate a culture of blaming: we encourage a mystique of the programmer.
+Business people like to see us as wizards who churn out mysterious artifacts that, properly applied, can generate revenue.
+Too often, we allow this.
+We like to be seen as the masters of an opaque art, because it grants us a certain autonomy.
+Only we understand code--only we can make good decisions about it.

+Until our code's in production.
+And then the bubble pops.
+That mysterious artifact, I'm sure, is a great example of a mysterious artifact.
+But it doesn't seem to be doing just what we wanted.

+By taking on all of the responsibility for understanding code, we leave ourselves open to taking on all the blame for that code.
+Even though a good software system is much more than a feat of engineering.

+A healthy work culture demands shared responsibility for all aspects of the product.
+A healthy work culture can't allow any important collaborator to say something like "I have no interest in software," if software is any part of what you sell.

 ## see clearly, be ready

+Maybe you work somewhere where blame hangs in the air, where workers aren't trusted with their responsibilities, where decisions are handed down to you through three layers of management.

+If this is the case, there are two important questions that you have to continually evaluate:

+1) What can I do to change this culture?
+2) Under what circumstances will I leave?

+Something that anger and fear do is that they cloud our ability to see things as they are and reason about them dispassionately.
+If we can let go of these feelings, we can think strategically.
+Maybe you need to stay at this job for a few months--maybe you need the experience on your resume, maybe you need the security while you deal with challenges in your personal life, maybe you want to be selective about the next opportunity you take.

+And maybe you can make a difference while you stay.
+Don't be afraid to keep your exit strategy in your back pocket, even as you work to improve the culture where you are.

 # Ruby Culture, Your Culture